Are you one of the many Americans who have not yet begun to save for retirement? If so, you are not alone.

 Monthly debt payments can eat into individuals’ disposable income, leaving little to no money available for retirement savings.

-Breaking free from the cycle of debt is crucial to create a stable financial foundation for retirement planning.
+Breaking free from the cycle of debt is crucial to creating a stable financial foundation for retirement planning.

 “The data is clear: paying for a college degree with student loans may be worth it.
 But that doesn’t minimize the burden of a large balance.